mainwp/mainwp-child/readme.txt

 10. Manage Clients Screen

 == Changelog ==

+= 5.0 - 2-27-2024 =
+* Added: Support for the new API Backups providers - cPanel and Plesk
+* Updated: Updated the phpSecLib library to enhance security and performance.

 = 4.6 - 1-3-2024 =
 * Refactored: Updated and optimized the plugin codebase to align with the latest WordPress coding standards, contributing to better compatibility and performance.